 It’s data of Summer Olympic medallists from 1896 to 2008.
 It is publicly available.

-Now, open that link and save that file to data.csv inside the same project folder where the Jupyter file is there.
+Now, open that link and save that file to data.csv inside the same project folder where the Jupyter file is.
 Make sure that both are in the same directory.

 Okay, import that file and skip the first four rows of that file by doing the following code.
 The skiprows parameter indicated the Line numbers to skip (0-indexed) or some lines to skip (int) at the start of the file.

-Here, we have written the three lines of code, and we get the data.
+Here, we have written the three lines of code and got the data.

 import pandas as pd olympicsData = pd.read_csv('data.csv', skiprows=4) olympicsData.head()

-If you are getting the same data then perfect, you are in the right direction, and you have successfully imported the data.
+If you are getting the same data, then perfect, you are in the right direction and have successfully imported the data.

 Access the DataFrames in Jupyter Notebook